-In this webcast, Adrian Lim gives an update on a wide range of subjects including performance, the twenty largest investments and the outlook for the Trust.
+In this webcast Adrian gives an update on a wide range of subjects including performance, a sector breakdown, the twenty largest investments and an outlook for the Trust.

 India’s strong fundamentals—high savings and investment rates, rapid workforce growth and a quickly expanding middle class—will continue to boost economic growth.
 However, a shortage of skilled labour, infrastructure bottlenecks and the difficulties involved in moving from low-productivity agriculture to high-productivity manufacturing will constrain GDP expansion.
 What does this mean for India?

 Find out more by reading a specialist country report by The Economist Intelligence Unit.India Country Report

 (The information in this report is accurate as of April 2013)

 Indian equities rose in October as the fading threat of US Federal Reserve tapering and resilient corporate earnings buoyed sentiment.
 Elevated food and fuel prices drove inflation to a seven-month high.
 The RBI hiked interest rates again, while simultaneously repealing the outstanding tightening measures imposed to support the rupee.
 The trade gap narrowed, partly owing to the dip in gold and oil imports.
 Meanwhile, industrial production and service sector activity shrank amid muted economic activity.
 Elsewhere, the government strengthened corporate governance and investor protection laws, while also requiring companies to spend 2% of pretax profits on corporate social responsibility.